Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv_5-2.md

 This room lies behind a secret door.

 > Two arrow slits are carved into the west wall of this 10-foot-high, twenty-foot-square room.
-Slumped in the northeast corner is a skeleton wearing a blue wizard's robe and clutching a wand to its chest.
+Slumped in the northeast corner is a skeleton wearing a blue wizard's robe and clutching an old walking stick to its chest.

-The skeleton is all that remains of a wizard who froze to death.
+The skeleton is all that remains of a wizard who has long since departed.
 It poses no threat.

-#### Treasure

-The skeleton clutches a _wand of secrets_.

 ### X3.
 Empty Barracks